 - 1 teaspoon vanilla extract

-- 1teaspoon rum flavor
+- 1 teaspoon rum flavor

-- ½ cup/120 ml heavy cream
+- ½ cup heavy cream

-- 1 oz shaved chocolate for decor
+- 1 ounce shaved chocolate for decor

-- Make the chocolate syrup first:
+Make the chocolate syrup:

 - Place the mixture into a springform pan and press it down to become compact.